MKujawa1/Shop_MySQL/README.md

 * product - id, name, price
 * orders - id, clientId, productId, date, status. clientId and productId are foreign keys in orders table.

 **manage.py** - this file is for adding records to tables and reading them.
+Added the ability to group statuses and count them.
+Displaying the names of customers, the names of products that currently have the status 'Oczekuje'.
+Determining and displaying the amount, name and surname of the customer with the highest total order value.